-UNIT 4: Investment Theory
+Unit 4: Investment Theory

 Investment function and its types, Inventory investment (autonomous and induced investment), present and future value of money in investment, determination of level of investment, MEC.
+Classical and Keynesian theory of investment (marginal efficiency of investment), Saving - investment equality.